tttmmmyyyy/fixlang/Documentation.md

 Methods:

+- `advance : Iterator a -> Option (a, Iterator a)`
+    - Get next value and next iterator.
 - `append : Iterator a -> Iterator a -> Iterator a`
     - Append an iterator to a iterator.
     - Note: Since `iter1.append(iter2)` puts `iter2` after `iter1`, `append(lhs, rhs)` puts `lhs` after `rhs`.